beitang/Learn-To-Be-LLM-Developer/README.md

 # Learn-To-Be-LLM-Developer
 Record my learning journey to be LLM developer, hope I can succeed

+## Next step
+- Get familiar with hugging face
+- Try use google collab
+- Try to implement LLM from scratch, there is some in https://github.com/kyaiooiayk/Awesome-LLM-Large-Language-Models-Notes at the end of the page

 ## To read
 ### Papers
 - A Survey of Large Language Models